-- a) Balanced costs (infrastructure versus attached stations). - b) Known cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - The cost factors for Ethernet components and systems are well known. - Possible use of common components and technologies to support 50 Gb/s, 100 Gb/s and 200 Gb/s Ethernet would allow economies of scale to reduce cost for all implementations. - Experience in the development of 50 Gb/s technology for Ethernet establishes that the new specifications developed by this project will entail a reasonable cost for the resulting performance. - In consideration of installation costs, the project is expected to use proven and familiar media. - Network design, installation and maintenance costs are minimized by preserving network architecture, management, and software. - A 50 Gb/s, 100 Gb/s and 200 Gb/s Ethernet interface will maintain a favorable cost balance for server-to-switch and switch-to-switch applications. - Energy Efficient Ethernet will reduce the operational costs and the environmental footprint.
+- a) Balanced costs (infrastructure versus attached stations). - b) Known cost factors. - c) Consideration of installation costs. - d) Consideration of operational costs (e.g., energy consumption). - e) Other areas, as appropriate. - The cost factors for Ethernet components and systems are well known. - Possible use of common components and technologies to support 50 Gb/s, 100 Gb/s, and 200 Gb/s, and 400 Gb/s Ethernet would allow economies of scale to reduce cost for all implementations. - Experience in the development of higher-speed50-Gb/s technologyies for Ethernet establishes that the new specifications developed by this project will entail a reasonable cost for the resulting performance. - In consideration of installation costs, the project is expected to use proven and familiar media. - Network design, installation and maintenance costs are minimized by preserving network architecture, management, and software. - A The 50 Gb/s, 100 Gb/s and 200 Gb/s Ethernet interfaces will maintain a favorable cost balance for the targeted server-to-switch and and switch-to-switch applications. - Energy Efficient Ethernet will reduce the operational costs and the environmental footprint.